UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 ### Package `batchtools`

 Our second package is `batchtools`.
-This package has been designed to move your  parallel computations seamlessly from the laptop/workstation to remote computers or computer clusters. `batchtools` also implements a workflow for **experiment design**.
+This package has been designed to move your  parallel computations seamlessly from the laptop/workstation to remote computers or computer clusters. `batchtools` also implements a workflow for batch compuations.
 See for more information [this link](https://cran.r-project.org/web/packages/batchtools/vignettes/batchtools.pdf).

-A nice feature of `batchtools` is the fact that it works with data tables instead of lists. __Lists Are So 20th Century!__
+Another nice feature of `batchtools` is the fact that it works with data tables instead of lists.

 In the file `./R/digits_svm_bt.R` we have rewritten our example to work with `batchtools`.
 Open this script in an editor and browse the code.
 You also can, step-by-step, run this script in RStudio on your laptop provided that you have `installed.packages('batchtools')`.